xshi0603/YoRPG_TeaTreeTea/README.md

 #### Sub Class : Hero

 Contains subclasses or roles that classify as protagonists.
 Protagonists attack the monsters.
+Heros can level up and gain additional defense and damage.

-1. Role 1 : Warrior
+1. Warrior

+blah

+2. Knight

+blah

+3. Mage

+blah

+4. Rouge

 blah